storj/docs/src/pages/dcs/how-tos/backup-with-duplicati/index.md

 title: Duplicati
 slug: how-tos/backup-with-duplicati
 createdAt: 2022-05-19T18:15:05.000Z
-updatedAt: 2023-03-03T08:30:09.000Z
+updatedAt: 2023-07-19T18:29:00.143Z
+docId: 3gNhGvPOi3DFDya6NyVb0
 ---

 ## Introduction

 Duplicati is a backup tool.
 It can group, dedupe, and compress small files into bigger blocks.
 It is a great tool for reducing the costs of cold storage.
 It also supports versioning.

 To restore a small file, Duplicati has to download the entire block it is contained in.
 Therefore, the best fit for Duplicati are the following two backup use cases: 1. when none of the files contained in the same block need to be ever restored again in the future.
-2. when all files in a block need to be restored at the same time.
+2. when all files in a block need to be restored simultaneously.

 ## Install

 {% callout type="info"  %}
-**Please note that the version used for writing this documentation is currently not yet released on the Duplicati homepage.
+**Please note that the version used for writing this documentation is not yet released on the Duplicati homepage.
 Please download the canary version from**  [**Duplicati Releases**](https://github.com/duplicati/duplicati/releases) **or use the canary** [docker container](https://hub.docker.com/r/duplicati/duplicati).
 {% /callout %}

 1. [Download](https://github.com/duplicati/duplicati/releases) and install the Duplicati installer file for your OS or run the [docker container](https://hub.docker.com/r/duplicati/duplicati).
 Note **warning** above!